mtorreao/docs.pt-br/docs/standard/net-standard.md

 ## <a name="specification"></a>Especificação

 A especificação do .NET Standard é um conjunto padronizado de APIs.
-A especificação é mantida por implementadores do .NET, especificamente Microsoft (inclui o .NET Framework, .NET Core e Mono) e Unity.
+A especificação é mantida por implementadores do .NET, especificamente a Microsoft (inclui .NET Framework, .NET Core e mono) e o Unity.

 ### <a name="official-artifacts"></a>Artefatos oficiais